OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

-**Internet Security Configuration - Allow Current User Credentials**

-Additionally, you need to configure client machines to allow auto logon with current user credentials for the sites that have been added to the trusted sites.
+**Internet Security Configuration - Allow Current User Credentials to be sent** You will need to configure client machines to allow auto logon with current user credentials for the sites that have been added to the trusted sites.
 Again this can be done via Group Policy, programmatically or via the Browsers GUI.
 Changing the setting through Internet Explorer, will change the setting for other popular browsers as well.

 You can access Internet Security Settings a number of ways.
 **Internet Explorer** go to {{ Tools > Internet Options > Security }} tab, Select "Trusted Zones" then **Custom level...**.